 You may also be debating whether Kube is better than an RO system, so we’ll also compare the Kube Water Filter vs Reverse Osmosis later in the review.

-Let’s start by going over the key features of the Kube, then move onto the current Kinetico Kube Water Filtration System reviews before comparing the system to a reverse osmosis system.
+Let’s start by going over the key features of the Kube, then move on to comparing the system to reverse osmosis.

 |Model||Features & Highlights|